1970–71 European Cup Winners' Cup

 The 1970–71 season of the European Cup Winners' Cup football club tournament was won by Chelsea in a replay against Real Madrid.
 Defending champions Manchester City were eliminated by Chelsea in the semi-finals, only the second ever tie in the competition between two clubs from the same country.
-These two sides would later compete in the 2021 UEFA Champions League final, with Chelsea winning 1–0.
-The finals were played in Karaiskakis Stadium in Piraeus, Greece.
+These two sides would later compete in the 2021 UEFA Champions League final, with Chelsea winning 1-0.
+The final was played in Karaiskakis Stadium in Piraeus, Greece.